Last Updated on March 15, 2023

 Is spending the money to get a high-quality German Shepherd pup worthwhile?

 The short answer is yes, spending the money is worthwhile.
-The high price ensures the breeder did all they could to produce a healthy pup through vet checkups, health testing, and DNA testing.
+The high fee ensures the breeder did all they could to produce a healthy pup through vet checkups, health testing, and DNA testing.

 How can you save when purchasing a German Shepherd puppy?